Just Above Sunset

 Consider yourself warned.

-Of course, my friend Ric in Paris (France, not Texas), which he has now taken to calling “Sin City,” did point out a few things.
+course, my friend Ric in Paris (France, not Texas), which he has now taken to calling “Sin City,” did point out

 Let's say 125 million United States residents are certified Christian fanatics.
 At nine bucks a pop, 212 million bucks worth of faith means mean the Christians are short 113 million smackers worth of movie tickets.
 Discount the totally deranged who have seen the movie once a day since it launched, the kids who can't help what their parents do to them, and the persecuted Christians in jail for murder, rape, mayhem and for massive embezzlement and other frauds, including wife beating and child molesting, and you can still get the idea that there are quite a number of truly crazy people in America who have neglected to see the movie.
 They might be waiting for the edited-for-TV version.

 But that's America.
 Colonized by nuts, intolerant escapees from other 'official' intolerance; born again to make scads of money off ignorance.
 How sweet it is!

 Ric notes this woman says "It's not the dollar amount that has me rolling on the floor; it's the fact that these numbers

 represent people who are either searching for the ‘truth’ or are being empowered in their Christian faith.
 The

 critics would have you believe this is just a one time exception, certainly not a trend."